n0ur/CssConvertor/README.md

-CssConvertor.js
+CssConvertor
 ===============

-CssConvertor.js flips CSS layouts (RTL-LTR), here's an [example](http://n0ur.github.com/CssConvertor.js/) of how it can be used.
+Flips CSS layouts (RTL-LTR),
+here's an [example](http://n0ur.github.com/CssConvertor.js/) of how it can be used.
 Enjoy!